innoq/architecture-antipatterns/_patterns/never_change_a_running_system.md

 ---
 title: Never change a running system
-authors: ???
+authors: Andreas
 done: false
 excerpt_separator: <!--more-->
 layout: pattern
 ---
-Probably everybody working in IT has heard this sentence.
+"Never change a running system" - probably everybody working in IT has heard this sentence.
 This can be an anti-pattern when there is the "system" and nobody wants to touch it in fear of breaking something.<!--more-->

-## Description
 The system is either very critical or complex so that this fear of breaking it when changing it comes to exist.
-Often people are discouraged from even trying to change the system, which leads to monopoly of heads or even no-one being able to change the system anymore.
-Also, often people start working around the system and wrapping additional layers around it to add functionality or even fix bugs.
+Often people are discouraged from even trying to change the system, which leads to monopoly of heads or even no one beeing able to change the system anymore.
+Also often people start working around the system and wrapping additional layers around it to add functionality or even fix bugs.
 This then leads to an even more fragile and complex system.

 Nobody wants to work on such a system, it will be hard to find developers and hard to motivate them.
 So the problem will increase even further.
 When software is no longer maintained and updated regularly, libraries and frameworks will soon be outdated, and they will no longer play nicely with the surrounding systems.
 Other system elements will start to build anticorruption layers around it.